 Note 5: There are three technology categories recognized for the WAZ Award: Traditional, Remote and All-Remote.

 There is no special numbering system for these awards and they must still meet all the other requirements for CQ Awards.

 5 Band WAZ

-Applicants who succeed in presenting proof of contact with the 40 zones of the world on the 80.
-40, 20, 15. and 10 meter bands (for a total of 200) receive a special certificate in recognition of this achievement.
+Applicants who succeed in presenting proof of contact with the 40 zones of the world on each of the 80, 40, 20, 15 and 10 meter bands (for a total of 200) receive a special certificate in recognition of this achievement.
 There are separate numbering tracks for Traditional, Remote and All-Remote 5BWAZ Awards.

 The first plateau is a total of 150 zones across any combination of the 5 bands listed above.
 A certificate will be issued with a unique award number, indicating the initial number of zones confirmed.

 After reaching the150 zone plateau, each 10 zones requires the submission of QSL cards and the application fee.

 Upon reaching 200 zones confirmed, the applicant will be issued a 200 zones endorsement sticker to affix to their 5BWAZ certificate that was previously issued.
 No other endorsement stickers are issued.

 Upon reaching the 200 zones level, the applicant may wish to purchase an engraved plaque to acknowledge the achievement.